riryrizkiyah/Labor-Classification/README.md

 - Only small part of them graduated in pandemic period
 - Small part of them are now preparing a business
 - Age of labour force are spread balance in all of the group age, with highest numbers in range 35 yo - 44 yo
-- Education level of labor dominated by high school Graduate (middle school, high school, and vocational high school)
+- Education level of labor force dominated by high school Graduate (middle school, high school, and vocational high school)

 ![image](https://user-images.githubusercontent.com/45409844/194706882-9ccddb9d-159c-47ef-92f2-33f8797639cb.png)